guildai/guildai/guild/tests/run-impl.md

 With an upstream run to resolve, we can run the downstream operation.

     >>> run("guild run downstream -y")
-    Resolving upstream
+    Resolving operation:upstream
-    Using run ... for upstream resource
+    Using run ... for upstream operation:resource

     >>> run("guild runs -s")
     [1]  downstream  completed  upstream=...